Should you learn traditional or simplified characters?

 Who uses what?

-Taiwan, Macau, Singapore and Hong Kong use traditional characters.
+Taiwan, Macau and Hong Kong use traditional characters.

 Simplified vs. traditional can’t be divided into Cantonese vs. Mandarin either.
 There are speakers of both types of Chinese who use both types of characters.

 For example in Southern China there are lots of Cantonese speakers who use simplified Chinese and in Hong Kong, they speak Cantonese and use traditional characters.